-Common stock offered by the selling stockholders 1,769,966 shares Common stock outstanding before the offering (1) 13,392,999 shares Common stock to be outstanding after the offering (2) 15,162,965 shares Nasdaq Capital Market Symbol MBOT
+Common stock offered by the selling stockholders Common stock outstanding before the offering (1) Common stock to be outstanding after the offering (2) Nasdaq Capital Market Symbol 2,281,626 shares 11,707,317 shares 13,603,697 shares MBOT

-- (1) Based on the number of shares outstanding as of January 11, 2024. - (2) Assumes the exercise of all of the 1,769,966 options held by the selling stockholders, the underlying shares of which are being registered pursuant to the registration statement of which this prospectus forms a part.
+- (1) Based on the number of shares outstanding as of July 14, 2023. - (2) Assumes the exercise of all of the 1,896,380 options and warrants held by the selling stockholders, the underlying shares of which are being registered pursuant to the registration statement of which this prospectus forms a part.
 Does not include the exercise of any other options or warrants that may be outstanding or issuable.